 A full-time student undergraduate student carries a minimum of twelve (12) credit hours per semester.
 (Student teachers are considered full-time.)
 A part-time student carries fewer than twelve (12) credit hours per semester.
 The normal course load for a full-time student is 15 to 18 credit hours per semester.
+For online students, the standard load is 15 hours per semester, with no more than nine (9) per module.
 In order to carry more than eighteen (18) hours, a student must have a 3.75 cumulative GPA or permission of the Academic Dean.